European Health Insurance Card

 • Fax: +47 33 34 73 73

-The European Health Insurance Card only applies in the EU/EEA, Switzerland and the UK
+The European Health Insurance Card only applies in the EU/EEA, Switzerland, and the UK

-The European Health Insurance Card cannot be used outside the EU/EEA, Switzerland or the United Kingdom.
+The European Health Insurance Card cannot be used outside the EU/EEA, Switzerland, or the United Kingdom.

 As a general rule, the Norwegian National Insurance Scheme does not cover expenses for healthcare services during tourist trips outside the EU/EEA, Switzerland or the UK.
-You should therefore purchase travel insurance for such trips.
+You should therefore also purchase travel insurance for such trips.

 Please note that British citizens who have a European Health Insurance Card from Norway cannot use this in Switzerland.